bitovi/academy/src/web-components/10-custom-events/custom-events.md

 this.button.addEventListener('click', ev => this.handleButtonClick(ev));
 ```

 However this creates a *new function*.
-To tear this down in `disconnectedCallback` you'll have to keep a reference to it.
+To tear this down in `disconnectedCallback` you’ll have to keep a reference to it.

 A way to avoid this is to use `handleEvent`. [handleEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#the_event_listener_callback) is a special method you can add to any object (not just elements) that makes that object an [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).
 You use it like this: